MayXpan/CSE-15L-Lab1/labreport2.md

 ![image](<StringServer sc1.png>)
 ---
 ![image](<StringServer sc2.png>)
-In both of the screenshots,
+In both of the screenshots they're using the same methods.

 ## Part 2
 ![image](<Path priv key.png>)